 To illustrate, my type is Five.
 Other names: The Investigator and The Observer.
 We Fives are classic nerds: bookish, shy, avoiding conflict, private, attracted to minimalism, curious, alert, intense, innovative, insightful, cerebral, having a rich inner life, seeking mastery.

 Would you believe that part of the path to my essential self is exercise?
-Living in my body connects me to a vitality that I could never experience living in my head.
-It took the painful aftermath of a car wreck in my 40s—and the subsequent healing journey—to really get this.
+Living in my body connects me to a vitality and presence that I could never experience just living in my head.
+It took the painful aftermath of a car wreck in my 40s—and the subsequent healing journey—to really understand this.

-Daily yoga, the outdoor activities I love like snorkeling and kayaking, dance, meditation, giving and receiving massage, hugs, touch, and sex all help me connect with my body, more fully occupy it, and be more present in my full vitality, my essential energy that radiates joy, love, peace, and happiness.
+Daily yoga, the outdoor activities I love like snorkeling and kayaking, dance, meditation, giving and receiving massage, hugs, touch, and sex all help me more fully occupy my body, and be more present in my full vitality, my essential energy that radiates joy, love, peace, and happiness.